layerx-labs/dehouse-landing-page/README.md

 As a starting point we are providing information, logos and office photos that can be used to enrich and enhance the website appearance.

+## Website Layoyt Required:

+* Heroe (Project Presentation)
+* Services provided
+* Pricing talking about Packs
+* Contact Section and Cowork Address, etc
+* Footer with Important Links(Social website)

+All the typography should use Space Grotesk Font available on Taikai PressKit.

 The [DeHouse Landing Page Bounty](link) is taking place on [Bepro Network](https://app.bepro.network) and the best website will receive a reward of X BEPROs.

 ## Resources